magepages/mpdocs/docs/affiliate-m2/user-guide.rst

 * There are two commision types:

-  * **Percentage of grand total**: Commision is calculated based on the percentage of garnd cart total
+  * **Percentage of grand total**: Commision is calculated based on the percentage of grand cart total

   * **Fixed amount**: Commission is a fixed amount